vilien/justreq/README.md

 [![NPM version][npm-image]][npm-url] [![Downloads][downloads-image]][npm-url] [![License][license-image]][npm-url]

 A caching proxy server for testing interface of HTTP or HTTPS.
 A never offline testing interface server.
+A mock server.
 It can help us to develop offline.
 It's especially useful for Front-End developers.

 ## Features
 * Each request will be cached.
 It can make us be absorbed in develop whether online or offline.
-* Substitution of interface.
-We can use other file to substitute interface, such as JSON, TXT and so on.
+* Mock server.
+We can use other file to mock interface, such as JSON, TXT and so on.
 * We make an script named JRS, just like PHP.
-It can customize more flexible interface, and even develop a site.
+It can mock more flexible interface, and even develop a site.
 * Support for ES6, ES7, can develop more efficient.
 * Support for CORS(Cross-Origin Resource Sharing), so it can work for Web Front-End.
+* No invasive codes, do not inject any code to our project.

 ## Install
 Install [Node.js](https://nodejs.org/en/) first, then run this to install CLI of JUSTREQ